ashwin-sp/resnet_modified/README.md

 1. You can run the main mini_project.ipynb file for all the 6 configurations discussed above trained for 40 epochs.
 2. You can use the models from the models folder to save time running the visualization and evaluation section.
-3. You can checkout our experiments folder for other configuration changes not included in the main notebook.
+3. You can checkout our experiments folder for other configuration change experiments not included in the main notebook.
-4. You can refer the output folder for all the configuration training runs snapshot.
+4. You can refer the output folder for all the main configuration training runs snapshot.
 5. configuration2_100epochs.ipynb has the followup run for configuration 2 (our best model) with 100 epochs.